Home Products Sales Support View Cart My Account Contact Us

 Compass Installation

-Some of the field effects can be compensated by calibration.
-However, it is not possible to compensate for time varying magnetic fields; for example, disturbances generated by the motion of magnetic metals, or unpredictable electrical current in a nearby power lines.
-Magnetic shielding can be used for large field disturbances from motors or speakers.
+Some of the field effects can be compensated by way of calibrating the compass for a defined location in terms of magnetic interference.
+However, it is not always possible to compensate for time varying magnetic fields; for example, disturbances generated by the motion of magnetic metals, or unpredictable electrical current in a nearby power lines.
+Magnetic shielding can be used for large field disturbances from motors or audio speakers.
 The best way to reduce disturbances is distance.
 Also, never enclose the compass in a magnetically shielded metallic housing.

 Compass Tilt Errors

-Heading errors due to the tilt sensor depend somewhat on geographic location.
+Heading errors due to a tilt depend somewhat on geographic location.
 At the equator, tilt errors are less critical since the earth's field is strictly in the horizontal plane.
-This provides larger Xh and Yh readings and little Z component correction [ref.
+This provides larger X and Y readings and little of the Z component correction near the magnetic poles, tilt errors are extremely important, since there is less X,Y field and more of the Z component.
+Tilt errors are also dependent on the heading.

 Magnetic Field Distortions

-Nearby Ferrous Materials is Another consideration for heading inaccuracy.
-Since heading is based on the direction of the earth's horizontal field the magnetic sensor must be able to measure this field without influence from other nearby magnetic sources or disturbances.
+Nearby Ferrous materials is another consideration for heading inaccuracy.
+Since heading is based on the direction of the earth's horizontal field a digital compass must be able to measure this field with lesser influence from other nearby magnetic sources or disturbances.

 Magnetic distortions can be categorized as two types—hard iron and soft iron effects.
 Hard iron distortions arise from permanent magnets and magnetized iron or steel on the compass platform.
 These distortions will remain constant and in a fixed location relative to the compass for all heading orientations.
 Hard iron effects add a constant magnitude field component along each axes of the sensor output.
 This appears as a shift in the origin of the circle equal to the hard iron disturbance in the Xh and Yh axis